vechain/connex/doc/api.md

 You can access the name by calling `decoded['name']` or `decoded['0']`(Number index is for non-named outputs).

-Another example if a event's definition is `event Transfer(address indexed _from, address indexed _to, uint256 _value)` after perform the filter `decoded` will be like following:
+Another example if a event's definition is `event Transfer(address indexed _from, address indexed _to, uint256 _value)` after performing the filter `decoded` will be like following:

 ``` javascript
 {